Accelerated BSN Degree Requirements

 Only students admitted to the program may enroll in ABSN courses.
 It is important to note that not all qualified candidates can be offered admission to the ABSN program due to the limited number of places available.

 Admission is based upon completion of ABSN prerequisites and other requirements.
-All requirements must be completed before enrolling in Nursing 205.
-Final selection is based on a Selection Point System as presented at the end of this section.
-Students may apply to the ABSN program up to six times.
-Any submitted applications that do not meet the minimum required GPA and the required score on the TEAS examination being utilized as the pre-admission exam will not be considered or counted as an attempt.
+All requirements must be completed before enrolling in the program.
+Students may apply to the ABSN program up to four times.
+Any submitted applications that do not meet the minimum required GPA and the required score on the examination being utilized as the pre-admission exam will not be considered or counted as an attempt.

 - Complete the application for admission into Goodwin University.
 Applicants to the ABSN program must first meet the prerequisites for admission and be accepted into Goodwin University.

 - Complete the ABSN program application.

 - Official college transcripts are required with the application if the applicant has courses from another institution that will need to be transferred in to meet the prerequisite courses required for admission or to use as proof of level of education for the admission point system.
 If the transcripts have already been provided to the Registrar, the Nursing department will retrieve copies.

 - Earn a minimum GPA of 3.0 in the most recent course work (college).
 College GPA is based on most recent attained collegiate degree or a minimum of 12 completed credits at Goodwin University.
 GPA’s are not rounded.

 - Complete the following prerequisite course with a minimum grade of “C”, prior to applying:

 - Complete the following prerequisite courses with a minimum grade of "C+" or better:

-Any prerequisite courses transferred from another college must be equivalent to Goodwin University courses and must meet the grade requirement of C+ as previously stated.
-Applicants must complete Microbiology before entering the program.
+Any prerequisite courses transferred from another college must be equivalent to Goodwin University courses and must meet the grade requirement of “C+” as previously stated.

 ABSN applicants who have satisfied all of the admission criteria will be selected according to the point system.